-Organization behaviour is influenced by the Mix of four key elements and culture.
+Organisation behaviour is influenced by the mixture of four key elements and culture.
 These elements and culture of different societies should be given proper consideration.

-Organizational behaviour is concerned about people in an organizational environment.
-It deals with people who are living, thinking and feeling beings who created the organization.
+Organisational behaviour is concerned about people in an organisational environment.
+It deals with people who are living, thinking and feeling beings who created the organisation.

-The key elements in organization behaviour are people, structure, technology and external social system.
-The social system is of course a reflection of the culture of the environment.
-Culture influences the style and pattern of organization behaviour.
+The key elements in organisation behaviour are people, structure, technology and external social system.
+The social system is of course, a reflection of the culture of the environment.
+Culture influences the style and pattern of organisation behaviour.

-Enumerate the Administrative View Points of organization behaviour.
+Enumerate the administrative view points of organisation behaviour.